 Not sure which position is right for you?
 Here is a summary of what to expect in different volunteer roles:

 Do you like to do many things and be everywhere?
 This is the position for you!

 Assist competitors and spectators in parking their vehicles in an organized manner.
 You will be asked questions and will likely have to give directions.
-You may be asked to do many other things at the Race Site including provide security, crowd control and maybe help in timing.
+You may be asked to do many other things at the Race Site including providing security, crowd control, and maybe helping with timing.
 This position will provide variety!

 Registration & Race Kit Pick-up

 Early morning volunteers – apply here.

 Are you a VERY personable, well-organized, patient volunteer, who possesses a great welcoming attitude and a big smile?
 Then this is the job for you!